The Malabar Headland Circuit Walk

 Malabar Beach

-Opened in April 2017, the Boora Point walking track is a 3.7 km long coastal adventure that connects the southern end of the Malabar Headland with the beach at South Maroubra.
+Opened in April 2017, this 3.7 km coastal trail connects the southern end of Malabar Headland with South Maroubra Beach.

 Views from Boora Point